 Wolf Spider Behaviors

 Wolf spiders are mostly nocturnal, meaning they hunt their prey at night and hide in sheltered areas during the day.
 Outside, they are often found in yards under stones, piles of wood, leaves, and other debris.
-Inside, they can be seen along walls, windows, garages, basements, and in houseplants.
+Inside, they can be seen along walls, windows, garages, basements, and houseplants.
 They move extremely fast and hunt a variety of insects.

 Dangers of Wolf Spiders